 Meatballs were traditionally made with scraps of meat, often pork or beef, and stale bread.
 They were a make-do meal for people who had little.

 Today, most of us just buy ground meat at the store whenever a craving strikes.
 But meatballs are still an economical meal, especially when mixed with whatever sandwich bread or leftover dinner rolls need using up.

 I like to quickly sauté the meatballs to brown their outsides, but you can skip this step if you’re in a hurry.
 Then, just cook them in chicken broth along with the orzo and spinach.
 A dusting of grated Parmesan added at the end brings out the flavor of the cheese in the meatballs and adds to the scrumptious tastes in your bowl.

-If you want to skip the instructions to brown the meatballs, just drop them off a long-handled spoon directly into the simmering stock.
+If you want to skip browning the meatballs, just drop them off a long-handled spoon directly into the simmering stock.

 To make the meatballs in advance, set the rolled meatballs on a rimmed baking sheet and freeze until firm.
 Then drop the meatballs into a plastic freezer bag.
 Defrost them overnight in the refrigerator before cooking.

 2 slices white bread or 1 soft dinner roll (about 3 inches across), left out overnight

 1/4 cup (60 ml) whole or reduced-fat milk

 1 pound ground turkey, preferably dark meat or at least 85% lean

 1/2 teaspoon freshly ground black pepper